The End of The Twitter Era

 Twitter tried to expand its graph by building a web-app that connected to Facebook to help you find those same friends on Twitter.
 When Facebook got wind, they pulled the plug.
 Apple built a similar tool for their ill-fated Ping, and Facebook also shut them down, knowing it would trigger a Cold War.

 The iPhone freed the social graph from Facebook's clutches.
 Once apps could upload their address books with one tap, it became trivial for new platforms to bootstrap their own graphs.
-This gave us networks like Snapchat and TikTok, to say nothing of smaller, hobbiest networks like VSCO, Goodreads, or Strava.
+This gave us networks like Snapchat and TikTok, to say nothing of smaller, hobbyist networks like VSCO, Goodreads, or Strava.

 Another flaw with Metcalfe's Law is that not all connections are created equal.
 If you believe Dunbar's Number, a person's maximum number of meaningful relationships tops out at 150.
 That implies that social networks actually scale more linearly than exponentially, and they aren't as bulletproof as their investors would have you believe.